xidhu/xidhu/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss with me the change you wish to make via issue.
+When contributing to this repository, please first discuss with me about the change you wish to make in the repo.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please follow the <b><i>code of conduct</i></b> it in all your interactions with the project.

 ## Pull Request Process